IndoNLP/indonlp.github.io/projects.md

 We will initiate a hackathon to centralize many NLP datasets in Indonesian and local languages.
 Indonesian languages are diverse and scattered, so a unified location that joins multiple sources while preserving the data closest to the original form can greatly help accessibility.
 We propose a unified schema for dataset extraction to implement as many datasets as possible to enable reproducibility in data processing.
 Stay tuned for the next update!

 # Past Projects
-Currently, we have built **5 new benchmarks** to support NLP research on Indonesian languages.
+Currently, we have built **5 new benchmarks** to support NLP research on Indonesian languages and published papers in top NLP conferences.
 You can check this page for more details.

 * [2022](https://indonlp.github.io/projects#2022)
     * [NusaX](https://indonlp.github.io/projects#nusax)